 If you have provided consent for us to use your information, this can be removed at any time.
 For newsletters and emails, you can withdraw consent by selecting the unsubscribe link in any email you have received from us.
 For images and videos, you can withdraw consent by emailing firstname.lastname@example.org.

 We also provide further details details in our general privacy notice on our website:

 - How long we use your information for

-- Your rights under the UK General Data Protection Regulations (GDPR) and
+- Your rights under the UK General Data Protection Regulations (UK GDPR) and

 - How to exercise them

-You can see this information in Norfolk County Council's general privacy notice on our website or you can ask us for a copy of this information.
+You can also ask us for a copy of this information.